s-ccs/course_eeg_WS2020/exercises/ex2_filter.md

 ## What happens to the frequency and time response if we add "artefacts"?
- Add a DC-offset starting from `x[200:]` and investigate the fourier space.
+ Add a DC-offset (a step-function) starting from `x[200:]` and investigate the fourier space.
 Filter it again (low or high pass) and transfer it back to the time domain and investigate the signal around the spike.

  ## Impulse Response Function
  To get a bit deeper understanding of what is going on, have a look at the fourier transform of a new impulse signal (e.g. 1:400 => 0. and 200 => 1.).
 What do you observe?